Hecate2/Ignareo-ISML-auto-voter/README.md

 Sep.
 25th, 2019: ISML, ありがとう。
 **Contact me to apply for IgnaleoG.py.
 It can bypass Cloudflare IUAM fireawall, and utilize your proxies at a much higher efficiency.** Certainly I am not to offer it for free to the evil opponents of Chtholly.
-Civil use of IgnaleoG are welcomed!
+Civil uses of IgnaleoG are welcomed!
 Just don't attack Chtholly in all kinds of saimoe events.

 Sep.
 19th, 2019: Please do not start thousands of selenium browsers in a few seconds.
 They exhaust the output bandwidth of ISML.
 Today I spammed no more than 130 votes after Misaka Mikoto asked me for a manual vote but I encountered 3 session expires in a row.